q-viper/SmogDetection-1/PROJECT README.md

 ___
 # Part 2: Implementation with PyTorch

-This is a descriptive summary of Model Architecture we have implemented, and the Data Augmentations we have applied.
+This is a descriptive summary of the Model Architecture we have implemented, and the Data Augmentations we have applied.
 [Find the notebook for this implementation here](https://www.kaggle.com/berenice18/smogdetection).

 **Input to model:**